magnifiques/magnifiques/README.md

 #  Greetings!
-I'm Magnifiques 📿, a web developer and UI/UX designer, passionate about crafting amazing digital experiences.
+I'm Arpit 📿, a web developer and UI/UX designer, passionate about crafting amazing digital experiences.

 ### I use Next.Js and JavaScript to bring ideas to life.
 Most of my projects highlight my skills with Next.Js.
 For backend work, I use Node.js and Express.js, and I design user-friendly interfaces with Figma.